aivrahman/Motivator/README.md

-# Motivator
+# JockoGoggins Motivator
 Need that little push?
-Have some words of encouragement!
+Have some words of encouragement from JockoGoggins!